ThaddeusTreloar-Deloitte/engineering-connect-lb-hackathon/README.md

 This repository contains instructions for how to get started, what the requirements are, and how to make your submission.

-Your team is allowed to use any programming language and tooling to complete this hackathon (see [Constraints](#Constraints))!
+Your team is allowed to use any programming language and tooling to complete this hackathon!
+See [Constraints](#Constraints) for restrictions.
 The only restriction is that you must provide Dockerfile so that your implementation can be built.

 ## Constraints